Kristin Della Rovere

-Kristin Della Rovere (born November 30, 2000) is an Italian-Canadian professional ice hockey player for the EVB Eagles Südtirol of the European Women's Hockey League (EWHL) and Italian Hockey League Women (IHLW), and a member of the Italian national team.
-She previously played for PWHL Ottawa of the Professional Women's Hockey League (PWHL) and her college ice hockey career was played with the Harvard Crimson women's ice hockey program.
+Kristin Della Rovere (born November 30, 2000) is an Italian-Canadian professional ice hockey centre for PWHL San Jose of the Professional Women's Hockey League (PWHL).
+She is also a member of the Italy women's national ice hockey team.
+She previously played for PWHL Ottawa and Toronto Sceptres of the PWHL, as well as the EVB Eagles Südtirol of the European Women's Hockey League (EWHL) and Italian Hockey League Women (IHLW).
+She played college ice hockey at Harvard.

 Early life

 Della Rovere and her childhood best friend, Zoe Boyd, grew up together in Caledon, Ontario.
-They played junior hockey together for the Caledon Hawks, Brampton Canadettes, and North Halton Twisters.
+They played minor hockey together for the Caledon Hawks, Brampton Canadettes, and North Halton Twisters.
 Della Rovere and Boyd served as captain and alternate captains of the Caledon Hawks' boys hockey team.

 Playing career

 College

-Della Rovere began her collegiate career for Harvard Crimson women's ice hockey program during the 2018–19 season.
+Della Rovere began her collegiate career for Harvard during the 2018–19 season.
 During her freshman year, she ranked second on the team in scoring with 13 goals and 12 assists in 31 games.
 During the 2019–20 season, in her sophomore year, she led the team in scoring with 22 goals and 15 assists in 33 games.
 She also led the team with 168 shots on goal.

 The Ivy League cancelled the 2020–21 season due to the COVID-19 pandemic.
 During the 2021–22 season, in her junior year, she recorded 15 goals and 25 assists in 32 games.
 She ranked first on the team with 403 face-off wins, second in points and assists and third in goals.
 Following the season she was named to the ECAC Hockey First-Team All-League and All-Ivy First Team.
 During the 2022–23 season, in her senior year, she recorded six goals and 14 assists in 31 games.
 She led the NCAA in face-off wins with 529.

 Professional

 On September 18, 2023, Della Rovere was drafted in the tenth round, 56th overall, by PWHL Ottawa in the 2023 PWHL Draft.
 On November 2, 2023, she signed a one-year contract with Ottawa.
 During the 2023–24 season she recorded one goal in nine games before suffering a season-ending wrist injury in March 2024.

 On July 22, 2024, she signed with EVB Eagles Südtirol of the EWHL and IHLW in Italy.
 Her decision to sign with an Italian club was motivated by a desire to become a naturalized Italian citizen and represent Italy at the 2026 Winter Olympics.
+Following training camp, she signed a reserve player contract with the Toronto Sceptres prior to the 2025–26 season.
+On June 21, 2026, Della Rovere signed a one-year contract with PWHL San Jose.